-- Grace, K, Gero, J and Saunders, R: (2011) Applying interpretation-driven association to design domains, in CM Herr, N Gu, S Roudavski and MA Schnabel (eds), Circuit Bending, Breaking and Mending, CAADRIA, Hong Kong, pp. 453--462. (pdf)
+- Grace, K, Gero, J and Saunders, R: (2011) Applying interpretation-driven association to design domains, in CM Herr, N Gu, S Roudavski and MA Schnabel (eds), Circuit Bending, Breaking and Mending, CAADRIA, Hong Kong, pp. 453--462 (Best Presentation Award at CAADRIA2011). (pdf)

 - Grace, K, Saunders, R and Gero, J: (2010) Constructing conceptual spaces for novel associations, in D Ventura, A Pease, R Perez y Perez, G Ritchie and T Veale (eds), Proceedings of the International Conference on Computational Creativity, University of Coimbra, pp.110--119. (pdf)

 - Saunders, R and Grace, K: (2009) Extending Context Free to teach interactive evolutionary design systems, EvoMUSART 2009, Eberhard Karls Universitat, Tubingen, Germany. (also published as a chapter in Applications of Evolutionary Computing, Vol. 5484 of LNCS, Springer, pp. 591--596.) (pdf)